What Is Intelligent Process Automation (IPA)?

 In the simplest terms, RPA is a technology that creates programmed virtual “bots” to execute repetitive, rules-based business tasks.
 RPA bots can perform any predefined and time-intensive task.
 As a result, RPA can relieve human workers of heavy workloads and save thousands of hours in productivity and labor costs.
 RPA ensures faster implementation and cycle time of business processes with fewer errors, which can induce immediate and strategic ROI.

 Concerning intelligence, RPA is at the lower end of the spectrum as it is a programmed virtual agent.
-Therefore, RPA is useful for collecting data and executing fundamental analysis.
+Therefore, RPA is more useful for collecting data and executing fundamental analysis.
 It also helps to take care of the low-hanging and time-consuming tasks such as handling preliminary work for large data sets.
-Furthermore, RPA isn’t well-versed in assessing unstructured documents, like handwritten notes and receipts.
-In contrast, intelligent document processing (IDP), a feature of some BPA platforms, is adept with unstructured documents, making it a more intuitive option for organizations looking to automate processes.

 Complement RPA with IPA